PostHog/posthog.com/contents/tutorials/fewer-unwanted-events.md

 ## Downsampling app

-The second app you can use to capture fewer events is the [Downsampler](/docs/apps/downsampling) app.
+The third app you can use to capture fewer events is the [Downsampler](/docs/apps/downsampling) app.
 It reduces the number of events your instance will ingest by a percentage.

 To configure it, search for the “Downsampling Plugin” in Apps, click the blue gear, pick a percentage of events you want to keep, and click the toggle to activate.